2017/02/05: La Union, El Salvador, to Potosi, Nicaragua

 In a rising wind, our bags and bikes were loaded into the skiff, covered with a plastic tarp, and secured with ropes.
-Gasoline was purchased an loaded aboard.
-We set off, and soon our knuckles were white from gripping the gunwhales as we crashed downward after cresting each wave.
+Gasoline was purchased and loaded aboard.
+We set off, and our knuckles were soon white from gripping the gunwhales as we crashed downward after cresting each wave.
 The anchor was placed on top of our gear to hold the flapping tarp, and there was a metallic thunking sound as we descended from each crest.
 Chris remarked that at least we’d never worry again when entrusting boxed bikes to baggage handlers.

 The driver pointed out Meanguera del Golfo as we passed the disputed island now deemed to belong to El Salvador.
 As we approached a spit of Nicaraguan land, he paused …either as if he was unaware of the port’s location, or as if he was testing us.
 Chris pulled out his cell phone with gps capability, and directed him onward.
 Then a boatload of Nicaraguan border personnel pulled alongside, to inspect our documents and cargo.
 After over two hours of battering travel, we finally landed on a black sand beach.

 The volcanic sand was hot as blazes.
 Our feet were bare to get out of the boat and move bikes and bags up the beach.
 Chris put shoes on with sandy feet, but I didn’t – and I have never done such a fast high step to get to the immigration office.
 I was yelping to get them to open the gate because it felt like walking on hot coals.
 When I got to the women’s toilet, the fastest way to cool my feet was to dip them into the toilet bowl, so I did.